Frequently Asked Questions

 If Pando needs that much water, where is it getting it from?

-Natural Springs, winter melt and summer rain.
-Pando lives along the lower edges of Fishlake Basin, a steep, high-mountain watershed that feeds Fish Lake, which spans nearly 6 miles and reaches depths of 120 feet.
-We know 70% of Fish Lake is fed by springs, waters which surely passes by Pando as its drain into Fish Lake.
-That, along with snow melt and summer rains likely meets the majority of Pando’s water needs.
-We still have much to learn about the hydrology of Pando today.
+Natural Springs, snow melt and summer rain.
+Pando lives along the lower edges of the Fish Lake Basin, a steep, high-mountain watershed that feeds Fish Lake.
+Fish Lake spans nearly 6 miles and reaches depths of 120 feet.
+We know 70% of Fish Lake is fed by springs.
+While we still have much to learn about hydrology in Pando, it is arguable, Pando is getting most of its water from below ground, as all the water that collects in the basin soaks into the ground and moves downward toward Fish Lake.

 What kinds of diseases would I have to treat if I had to take care of Pando?

-Fungal and Insect Borne.
-Pando, like all aspen, is susceptible to fungal diseases, and diseases precipitated by insect activity.
-We still have a lot to learn about disease in Pando and the role it plays.
+Pando like all aspen trees, is prone to bacterial, fungal and insect-borne diseases.
+We still have a lot to learn about diseases in Pando and the role they play in its health.

 How drought tolerant is Pando?

 Aspen are drought tolerant.
-We also know from historical records that Pando has survived droughts that have spanned 300 years.
-What’s more, Pando’s homeland near the bottom of a large large watershed probably give some advantage to Pando during dry spells.
+We know from historical records that Pando has survived droughts that have spanned decades or centuries at a time.
+What’s more, Pando’s homeland along the lower edge of a large watershed probably gives Pando an advantage during dry spells.

 Reproduction